Velafrons: Description

-Velafrons was most similar to young specimens of Corythosaurus and Hypacrosaurus, and was found to be a corythosaurin in the phylogenetic analysis performed by Gates and colleagues in their description of the genus.
+Velafrons was a medium-sized hadrosaur, measuring 7.5 m long and weighing around 2.5 MT.
+It was mostly similar to young specimens of Corythosaurus and Hypacrosaurus, and was found to be a lambeosaurin in the phylogenetic analysis performed by Gates and colleagues in their description of the genus.
 The skull was large in comparison to skulls from other genera at a similar growth stage, so the crest may have been small in adults or followed a different growth pattern, or it may be that adult Velafrons were also larger than adults of other lambeosaurine genera.
 Unusually large size is also seen in the Mexican hadrosaurids Kritosaurus sp. and Magnapaulia laticaudus.
 As a hadrosaurid, Velafrons would have been a herbivore.
 The animal is known from several disarticulated remains, those being certain cervical vertebrae and a disarticulated skull.